renesas/ra-fsp-examples/example_projects/fpb_ra8e1/NetX_wifi/NetX_wifi_fpb_ra8e1_ep/NetX_wifi_notes.md

 Import, Build and Debug the EP (see section Starting Development of **FSP User Manual**).
 After running the EP, open the J-Link RTT Viewer to see the output.
 Before running the example project, refer to the below steps for hardware connections:
 * Connect RA MCU debug port to the host PC via a type-C USB cable.
-* Connect an Silex Module to the UART PMOD on RA board.
+* Connect a Silex Module to the UART PMOD on RA board.
 * TCP Server must be running at valid IP address on same network on which Application is running.
 *Note*: If TCP server not started before MCU tries to connect, then application would fail.